 Absolutely.
-Exposure to air pollutants can be nearly 100 times worse inside than outdoors.
-The American Lung Association found that most people spend 90% of their time inside, making it critical for homeowners to be aware of indoor air quality (IAQ) in Austin.
+Exposure to air pollutants can be nearly 100 times greater inside than outdoors.
+The American Lung Association says that most people spend 90% of their time inside, making it critical for homeowners to be knowledgeable about indoor air quality (IAQ) in Austin.

-Many regular household things cause bad indoor air quality, like:
+Many regular household products cause inferior indoor air quality, like:

 - Chemicals found in carpet, furniture, upholstery and drapes